Coderior/lovingmemory/README.md

 * `assets/images/` - Drop all the images you want to show in the gallery in this folder - As part of the github action it will rename the images that have problematic names, resize images to a max width of 1800px (more than big enough for viewing on the web), and will create thumbnail versions to ensure the gallery is optimised.
 The original files in the `images` directory are not touched.

 ## Putting Live
+* Make sure you have GitHub actions running
 * Make sure you have set `static/CNAME` to what it needs to be
 * On your nameservers point a CNAME from your custom domain to `<username>.github.io`
 * Once the Github action runs it should all be setup, but if not, go to your repos `Settings / Options`, scroll down to `GitHub Pages` and for source select `Branch: gh-pages`